tkodev/lib-gulp-json-tasks/README.md

 ### Step 1
-We first supply the module with a JSON object specifying the tasks and configuration
+We Tell the module what prebuilt tasks to make available.
-- EX: Here we're creating a css, js, img compressor and misc file copy workflow,
+- EX: Here we're creating a css, js, img compression, file copy and BrowserSync tasks.
 	- Files sourced from a folder called `./private` with subdirectories `css`, `js`, `img`, `assets`
 	- Files sent to a folder called `./public`
 ```js